qrvey/partner-portal/website/versioned_docs/version-5.3/ui-docs/dataviews/chart-types.md

 ![40_chart_types](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/dataviews/Chart+Types/40_ct.gif#thumbnail)

-Another way to create a grouped table is by using the vertical and horizontal guidelines that appear over the chart when the mouse is hovering it.
+Another way to create a grouped table is by using the vertical and horizontal guidelines that appear over the chart when the mouse is hovering over it.

 ![41_chart_types](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/dataviews/Chart+Types/41_ct.gif#thumbnail)

 ### Properties
-Charts have a set of properties that allows users to customize the aspect of the chart, modifying its look, format, and behavior along with some other options.
+All charts have a set of properties that allows users to customize the aspect of the chart, modifying its look, format, and behavior along with some other options.
 The properties panel located on the right side of the window shows different sections for chart settings.

 In this section, you will find a guide through the settings specific for the Table chart.